-This hypothesis may be rejected due to the complexity of the system.
+This hypothesis may be confirmed due to the complexity of the system.
 Besides the fact that there is no infinite plane there are pillars on the plane and these pillars consist of complex geometries.
 These approach curves can be split into two regimes.
 A regime where the suction cup is deforming (I) and a regime where the pillar and background matrix are compressed (II).
 Especially the first part of the approach is non-linear.
 Regime I does not seem to be predictable as it was different for the suction cups.
 This variation could be explained by the process of the surface, small errors in mixing would influence the local composition of the material which would result in a difference in folding/bending.
-Regime II does seem to follow a linear curve, still I think it shouldn’t be approached with the Hertzian contact theory due to the complexity of the system.[9][10]
+Regime II does seem to follow a linear curve, still I think it shouldn’t be approached with the Hertzian contact theory due to the complexity of the array surface.
+Hertzian contact is only expected to apply on infinite planes that are indented with a hemi-sphere probe [9] which is not the case in this experiment[10].
+The approach force-distance curve regimes should be investigated more thoroughly to find out whether there is a correlation between the feature geometry and the shape of the approach curves.

 Array failure

-A simple estimate for the array failure would be detachment according to the fiber bundle model.
-The data could be interpreted as a global load sharing system because of different detachment events that can be observed in the array detachment curves.
-However in this model it is assumed that features have similar properties[11].
-This does not seem to be the case, there is a distribution from 20mN to 50mN for the suction cups this indicates that they are not quite as similar as expected.
-This model is not a suitable model to use to predict detachment in this experiment.
-Besides, there seems to be no corelation between adhesion force and spatial placement.
+A simple estimate for the array failure would be that failure is caused by inter-cup variation.
+The data could be interpreted as a load sharing system because of different detachment events that can be observed in the array detachment curves.
+Force-distance curves should be fitted to FBM to test for appropriateness[11].
+I think that this might be the correct assumption and that FBM is a suitable model to use for understanding detachment in this experiment.
+Adding to that, there seems to be no corelation between adhesion work and spatial placement.

 Conclusion

 In conclusion, we have shown that Wadh, single cannot be calculated from Wadh, array, there is a difference between the responses for the suction cups due to geometry and preparation.
-We have also demonstrated that there is an increasing adhesion while measuring through time and that Hertzian contact cannot be assumed.
-Besides that, the array failure cannot be explained by the fiber bundle model due to the wide distribution of Wadh, single.
+We have also demonstrated that there is an increasing adhesion while measuring through time and that the approach force-distance curves should be thoroughly investigated to find out whether there is a correlation between the feature geometry and the shape of the approach curves.
+Besides that, the array failure can be described by the FBM.
 Wadh, array should not be related to Wadh, single, it should be considered as two separate systems.
 This knowledge should be kept in mind while performing future experiments upon arrayed suction cups.

 Bibliography